-The United States Bankruptcy Court for the Southern District of Georgia will migrate to NextGen CM/ECF in October 2021.
-We will be live on NextGen on Tuesday, October 12, 2021 at 8:30 AM.
-Please visit this page regularly for important information and required action.
+The United States Bankruptcy Court for the Southern District of Georgia migrated to CM/ECF NextGen on October 12, 2021.

 What is NextGen, Why the Migration, and Frequently Asked Questions

 NextGen is a filing system fully integrated with PACER.
 The two systems are linked by a module called Central Sign-On, which provides public electronic filers to sign in to any NextGen court using one login and password.
 No more individual CM/ECF logins for each court!